joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 - Selected organizational units
 - Specific projects only

-Continue working in the **Create custom cloud** wizard:

-1. In the **Custom cloud's availability in your organization** section, select either:
+To set up your cloud's availability in the **Create custom cloud** wizard > the **Assign BYOC to projects** section, select one of the two following options:

 -   **By default for all projects** to make your custom cloud available in all existing and future projects in the organization

-    or

 -   **By selection** to pick specific projects or organizational units where you want your custom cloud to be available.

-1. If you go for the **By selection** option, menus **Assign organizational units** and **Assign projects** show up.
-Use them to select organizational units and/or projects in which to use your custom cloud.

 :::note
 By selecting an organizational unit, you make your custom cloud